-- The Post Graduate Diploma in Nuclear Medicine (PGD) - Advanced Life Support Certificate (ALS)
+- FRCR - The Post Graduate Diploma in Nuclear Medicine (PGD) the KBA for Nuclear Medicine - Advanced Life Support Provider Certificate (ALS)

-All trainees must complete the Post Graduate Diploma in Nuclear Medicine as a requirement for achieving a CCT.
-The Diploma is run by the post graduate education department of Kings College London, which ensures appropriate external review and quality assurance.

-Information about the Diploma, including guidance for candidates, is available on the Kings College website:
+At present all trainees must complete the FRCR and Post Graduate Diploma in Nuclear Medicine as a requirement for achieving a CCT/CESR (CP).
+The present Diploma is run by the post graduate education department of Kings College London, which ensures appropriate external review and quality assurance.
+Alternate diplomas can be provided as long as they can demonstrate equivalence and are approved by the Nuclear Medicine SAC and the GMC.
+Information about the present Diploma, including guidance for candidates, is available on the Kings College website www.kcl.ac.uk.